DiegoCiccia/dgraph/README.md

   ]
 ```
 ## Baseline Options
-+ varlist: (required) numeric outcome variables.
++ varlist: (required) outcome variables.
+Only numeric variables can be included in varlist.
 + by():    (required) dummy variable defining two estimation groups.
 It can be numeric or string, but it must take only two distinct values.
-+ label:   variable labels are used in place of variable names.
++ label:   use variable labels in place of variable names.
-+ long:    confidence intervals are stacked horizontally (starting from the left side);.
++ long:    stack confidence intervals horizontally (starting from the left side);.
 By default, confidence intervals are stacked vertically (starting from the bottom).
-+ reverse: point estimates show average y(1) - y(0).
++ reverse: shown point estimates as the average y(1) - y(0).
 As in the Stata ttest command, by default y(0) - y(1) is shown.
-+ echo: prints in the Stata console a table with the numeric values of the average difference between groups and upper/lower bounds for the estimate for each of the variables in varlist.
++ echo: print in the Stata console a table with the numeric values of the average difference between groups and upper/lower bounds for the estimate for each of the variables in varlist.
 + ci():    level of confidence.
 By default, ci(95) is specified.
 ## Graph Options
 + title(), subtitle(): specify title and subtitle of the graph.
 By default, no title nor subtitle.